The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Train providers||London North Eastern Railway, Cross Country or First Transpennine Express|

-Trains from Newcastle upon Tyne to Edinburgh cover the 91 miles (147 km) long route taking on average 1 h 28 min with our travel partners like London North Eastern Railway, Cross Country or First Transpennine Express.
+Trains from Newcastle upon Tyne to Edinburgh cover the 91 miles (147 km) long route taking on average 1 h 23 min with our travel partners like London North Eastern Railway, Cross Country or First Transpennine Express.
 Normally, there are 25 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this route for as low as £15, but the average price of train tickets is £20.
+While the average ticket price for this trip costs around £20, you can find the cheapest train ticket for as low as £14.

-Buy your official CrossCountry train tickets from Newcastle upon Tyne to Edinburgh from £15 with Omio.
-Find train times and tickets for over 1000 travel companies to compare and book the most popular journey.
+Buy your official CrossCountry train tickets to Edinburgh from Newcastle upon Tyne from £14 with Omio.
+Find train times and tickets for over 1000 travel companies to compare and book the most convenient trip.